Golf Tutorials

 1. Club Choice: Don't just automatically grab a sand wedge.
 For shots with lots of green to cover, a lower-lofted club like an 8-iron or 9-iron works great because it produces more roll.
 For shorter chips, a pitching wedge (PW) is ideal.

 2. Narrow Your Stance: Bring your feet close together, almost touching.
-This helps you to stay centered and discourages any extra body movement.
+This helps you stay centered and discourages any extra body movement.

 3. Ball Back, Weight Forward: Position the ball back in your stance, roughly in line with the inside of your trail foot's heel (your right foot for a right-handed golfer).
 Lean about 70% of your weight onto your front foot.

 4. Hands Ahead: Press your hands slightly forward, so they are ahead of the ball.
-This helps you to make crisp, descending contact with the ball, preventing chunks or thin shots.
+This helps you make crisp, descending contact with the ball, preventing chunks or thin shots.

 Pitching: The High, Soft-Landing Shot

 Pitching is for when you need to get the ball airborne.
-It's a higher, softer shot that’s used to fly over hazards or to stop the ball quickly on the green when have less green to work with.
+It's a higher, softer shot that’s used to fly over hazards or to stop the ball quickly on the green when you have less green to work with.

 When Do You Pitch?